 The FDA recently conducted a series of tests on so-called CBD oils sold on the internet.
 Despite manufacturer claims, many of these products contained little to no CBD.
 The best CBD companies are transparent about how much cannabidiol and other cannabinoids you are paying for.
 These companies will frequently conduct third-party tests on their products and publish the results on their website.
 Do some additional research on the business you are purchasing from and read their customer reviews.
 Are people satisfied with the quality of their products?

 There are various ways of extracting cannabidiol from a cannabis plant, each with their pros and cons.
 CO2 and ethanol extraction are two of the most commonly used methods.
 CO2 extraction, for example, uses carbon dioxide under high pressure and extremely low temperatures to extract, preserve, and maintain the purity of the CBD oil.
-According to ProjectCBD.org, ‘when well done the end product is safe, potent, and free of chlorophyll’.
-When choosing a CBD product, make sure the company uses a safe solvent and a verified extraction method.

 While cannabidiol is scientifically proven to be non-psychoactive, CBD products can be produced and sold with levels of THC that can get you high.
 If this is not your desired effect, it is recommended when selecting a product, to choose only those that have “non-psychoactive” effects.